Communicating the sum of sources over a network: Background and Related Work

 \section{Background and Related Work}

 Prior work of an information theoretic flavor in the area of function computation has mainly considered the case of two correlated sources $X$ and $Y$, with direct links between the sources and the terminal, where the terminal is interested in reconstructing a function $f(X, Y)$.
 In these works, the topology of the network is very simple, however the structure of the correlation between $X$ and $Y$ may be arbitrary.
 In this setting, Korner \& Marton \cite{kornerM79} determine the rate region for encoding the modulo-2 sum of $X$ and $Y$ when they are uniform, correlated binary sources.
 The work of Orlitsky \& Roche \cite{orlitskyR01} determines the required rate for sending $X$ to a decoder with side information $Y$ that must reliably compute $f(X,Y)$.
 The result of \cite{orlitskyR01} was extended to the case when both $X$ and $Y$ need to be encoded (under certain conditions) in \cite{doshiSMJ07}.
 Yamamoto \cite{yamamoto82} (generalizing the Wyner-Ziv result \cite{wynerZ76}) found the rate-distortion function for sending $X$ to a decoder with side information $Y$, that wants to compute $f(X,Y)$ within a certain distortion level (see also \cite{fengES04} for an extension).
 Nazer et al. \cite{nazerG07} consider the problem of reliably reconstructing a function over a multiple-access channel (MAC) and finding the capacity of finite-field multiple access networks.
+In the majority of these works, the sources and the terminal are connected by direct links or by simple networks (such as a MAC).
+A work closer in spirit to our work is \cite{feiziM09} that considers functional compression over tree-networks.